How To Add Home Button To iPhone Screen?

 The Best Way to Modify AssistiveTouch

 The buttons on this AssistiveTouch menu can be changed, added, or removed.
-The AssistiveTouch button can serve as the home button with a single tap if all the other buttons are removed save for one.
+The AssistiveTouch button can serve as the home button with a single tap if all the other buttons are removed except for one.

 Quick Tip: